phoenixframework/phoenix/H_ecto-models.md

 Notice that our `random_key` and `random_value` have been removed from our final changeset.

 We can validate more than just whether a field is required or not.
-Let's take a look at some finer grained validations.
+Let's take a look at some finer-grained validations.

 What if we had a requirement that all biographies in our system must be at least two characters long?
 We can do this easily by adding another transformation to the pipeline in our changeset which validates the length of the `bio` field.